BioMedLab-HM/biomed-iot/README.md

 The [*user manual*](USER-MANUAL.md) (see also 'Manual' in the website menu) contains a guided tour through Biomed IoT and helps you to set up a working example.

 Use the platform at your own risk.
-If you publish it on the internet, use a legitimate privacy policy and imprint.
+If you serve it on a public server, use a legitimate privacy policy and imprint.

 [(Go Back to top)](#biomed-iot)
 #